Conduct meetings and what to expect

 - Appealing the final decision of the hearing officer if the decision results in an eviction from university housing, or suspension or expulsion from the university.

-During the conduct meeting, the Student Life staff member will:
+During the conduct meeting, the staff member managing the case will:

 - Review the Student Code of Conduct Procedures and the student’s rights in the process.